peterfreeman/ngx-dropzone/README.md

 It has an event listener for file drops and you can also click it to open the native file explorer for selection.

 Use it as a stand-alone component `<ngx-dropzone></ngx-dropzone>` or by adding it as an attribute to a custom `div` (`<div class="custom-dropzone" ngx-dropzone></div>`).
-It will add the classes `ngx-dz-hovered` and `ngx-dz-disabled` to its host element if necessary.
+It will add the classes `ngx-dz-hovered` and `ngx-dz-disabled` to it's host element if necessary.
 You could override the styling of these effects if you like to.

 This component has the following Input properties: